JohanesB/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 task 5: strstr - char *_strstr(char *haystack, char *needle);
-task 6: Chess is mental torture - a function that prints the chessboard. task 7: a function that prints the sum of the two diagonals of a square matrix of integers.
+task 6: Chess is mental torture - a function that prints the chessboard. task 7: a function that prints the sum of the two diagonals of a square matrix of integers. task 8: a function that sets the value of a pointer to a char.